The Best Ways to Book Qatar Qsuites with Points & Miles

 How to Earn Qatar Avios

-Qatar's recent tie-up with British Airways gives you a path to transfer points from Chase, Amex, and Capital One – and, of course Citi, which is the only direct transfer partner.
-In each case, these points transfer on a 1:1 basis which means 1 credit card point gets you 1 Qatar mile.
-And in every case, these transfers should be instant.
+Qatar’s tie-up with British Airways last year gives you a path to transfer points from Chase, Amex, Capital One, Bilt Rewards, and Citi, In each case, these points transfer on a 1:1 basis which means 1 credit card point gets you 1 Qatar mile.
+And in most cases (aside from Citi), these transfers should be instant.

-We think the Capital One Venture X Rewards card is truly one of the best cards out there for travelers.
+We think the *venture x* is truly one of the best cards out there for travelers.
 Currently, you can earn 75,000 Venture Miles after spending just $4,000 in the first three months of opening the card.

 Considering you’ll earn at least 2x Venture Miles for every dollar you spend, you’ll actually accumulate 83,000 miles once you earn the bonus.
 That's more than enough for a one-way to many destinations in Qsuites.
 You'd just transfer those points over to British Airways, then again over to Qatar, when you're ready.
 Check out our post to see how to do these inter-airline transfers!

 You can also earn Amex points to transfer over to British Airways and again to Qatar.
-One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least an 80,000-point welcome offer after spending $6,000 within the first six months.
-Better yet, check to see if you qualify for a 150,000-point bonus via CardMatch.
+One of the best ways to earn a ton of these points is *amex platinum card*, on which you can currently earn at least an 80,000-point welcome offer after spending $8,000 within the first six months.
+Better yet, check to see if you qualify for a 150,000-point bonus via CardMatch!

 3. British Airways Avios